David Livingstone: Zambezi expedition

 Livingstone raised funds for a replacement river steamer, Lady Nyasa, specially designed to sail on Lake Nyasa.
 It was shipped out in sections, contrary to his request, with a mission party including Mary Livingstone, and arrived in 1862.
-The Pioneer was delayed getting down to the coast to meet them, and there were further delays after it was found that the bishop had died.
+The Pioneer was delayed getting down to the coast to meet them, and there were further delays after it was found that MacKenzie had died from malaria.
 Mary Livingstone died on 27 April 1862 from malaria.

 Livingstone took Pioneer up the coast and investigated the Ruvuma River, and the physician John Kirk wrote "I can come to no other conclusion than that Dr Livingstone is out of his mind and a most unsafe leader".
 When Pioneer returned to Shupanga in December 1862, they paid (in cloth) their "Mazaro men" who left and engaged replacements.
-On 10 January 1863 they set off, towing Lady Nyasa, and went up the Shire river past scenes of devastation as Mariano's Chikunda slave-hunts caused famine, and they frequently had to clear the paddle wheels of corpses left floating downstream.
+On 10 January 1863 they set off, towing Lady Nyasa, and went up the Shire River past scenes of devastation as Mariano's Chikunda slave-hunts caused famine, and they frequently had to clear the paddle wheels of corpses left floating downstream.
 They reached Chibisa's and the Murchison Cataracts in April, then began dismantling Lady Nyasa and building a road to take its sections past the cataracts, while explorations continued.

 He brought the ships downriver in 1864 after the government ordered the recall of the expedition.
 The Zambezi Expedition was castigated as a failure in many newspapers of the time, and Livingstone experienced great difficulty in raising funds to further explore Africa.
-John Kirk, Charles Meller, and Richard Thornton, scientists appointed to work under Livingstone, contributed large collections of botanical, ecological, geological, and ethnographic material to scientific Institutions in the United Kingdom.
+John Kirk, Charles Meller, and Richard Thornton (scientists appointed to work under Livingstone) contributed large collections of botanical, ecological, geological, and ethnographic material to scientific institutions in the United Kingdom.